On This Page

 - Clonazepam (Klonopin)

-When they are used to treat anxiety disorders, they are usually prescribed for short-term symptom management, not as long-term medications.
+When they are used to treat anxiety disorders, they are usually prescribed for short-term symptom management, not as long-term medications, as they can have significant side effects and can become less effective over time.

 Many people can take benzodiazepines as prescribed and benefit from them without significant complications or side effects.
 However, they come with many risks, which include: